nikandt/cansat/docs/source/usage.rst

 Setup
 -----

-* Step 1.
-Download the required software (Arduino IDE): https://www.arduino.cc/en/software
+1. Download the required software (Arduino IDE): https://www.arduino.cc/en/software

-* Step 2.
-Open Boards manager from Tools>Board>Board Manager.
+2. Open Boards manager from Tools>Board>Board Manager.
 Type in "esp32" to the search.
 Install the latest ESP32 Boards package provided by Arduino.
 *Alternatively, you can install esp32 by Espressif Systems.*

-* Step 3.
-Copy Cansat example scripts from https://github.com/nikandt/cansat/tree/main/example%20scripts to your PC.
+3. Copy Cansat example scripts from https://github.com/nikandt/cansat/tree/main/example%20scripts to your PC.

-* Step 4.
-Connect CanSat to your PC with a USB cable and open the led_blink/led_blink.ino file from example scripts with Arduino IDE.
+4. Connect CanSat to your PC with a USB cable and open the led_blink/led_blink.ino file from example scripts with Arduino IDE.

-* Step 5.
-From the top pane of Arduino IDE, choose "Select Board".
+5. From the top pane of Arduino IDE, choose "Select Board".
 Your Cansat should show up as an ESP32 device.

-* Step 6.
-From the top pane, click "Upload" to flash the example code to your Cansat.
+6. From the top pane, click "Upload" to flash the example code to your Cansat.
 Your Cansat board LEDs should now be blinking.

 Hardware Reference